TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 Is there some way we can reduce the number of queries needed?
 Look at our Issue and Attribute Value tables again.
 They both use issue id as a partition key.
 Why don't we put them in the same table and avoid having to do the join at query time?

 We'll need to be consistent about the attributes used for keys in the table and it's indexes.
 There are two overloaded attributes.
 The sort key is the project id for an issue and the attribute definition id for an attribute value.
-Then we have a common Num Value attribute used as issue num for an issue and Number Value of an attribute value.
+Then we have a common Num Value attribute used as issue num for an issue and Number Value for an attribute value.

 | Issue Id (PK) | Project-Attribute Id (SK) | String Value | Num Value | name | state |
 |-|-|-|-|-|-|